sylabs/singularity/e2e/README.md

 Below is a description of each of the EnsureXYZ() functions, and the image they create.
-These functions are defined in e2e/internal/e2e/image.go, and they use mutexes to ensure they are concurrency-safe.
+These functions are defined in e2e/internal/e2e/image.go, and they use mutexes to ensure they are concurrency-safe, and that the initialization they perform is only ever done once in the course of an entire e2e suite run.

 - EnsureImage():
   - Builds the "main" test image, whose definition is located in